Autonomic Nervous System: Stress Responses

 - How the autonomic nervous system (sympathetic and parasympathetic) regulates heart rate.

-- How to record and analyze EKG signals using a Human SpikerBox.
+- How to record and analyze EKG signals (Heart) using a Human SpikerBox.

-- How cold-water immersion (hand and face) can induce different physiological responses.
+- How cold-water immersion can induce both a psychological and physiological responses.

 Background